E1: My Stick

-Needed: Bucket or pot filled with sand, dirt, or rocks, and a large stick for each student OR have the students each bring their own sticks.
-May choose to do G4: Three Sticks, the week before this activity.
+Needed: A bucket or pot filled with sand, dirt, or rocks, and a large stick – both for each person OR have each person bring their own sticks or branches.
+You may choose to do C6: Three Sticks, the week before this activity.

-Activity: Put some sand (or crumpled paper) in each bucket.
+- Put some sand (or crumpled paper) in each bucket.
 There must be enough for a rather big stick to stand up in it.
-Each student puts a stick in a bucket.
+Each person puts their stick in a bucket.

-Admire each stick.
+- Admire each stick.
 Have everyone tell where their stick came from and what it could be used for.
-Then have each student describe their own stick.
+Then have each person describe their own stick.
 Ask them to touch it all over with their eyes closed.

-When this is easy, make the groups bigger, with three or four students in each group.
+- If this is too easy, make the groups bigger, with three or four in each group.

-Make the groups bigger till the students can’t remember whose branch is whose any more.
+- Make the groups bigger till people can’t remember which branch is whose any more.
 Have everyone put a mark on his or her own branch such as their initials or name.
 Then store the sticks in the buckets of sand.

 Variation: This can also be done with other things which come in different shapes and sizes.
-Each student could bring an empty plastic bottle, an empty plastic container (some will be round, others rectangular), a (cardboard) box, a ball or . . ..
+Each person could bring an empty plastic bottle, an empty plastic container (some will be round, others rectangular), a (cardboard) box, a ball or . . ..

-Skills practiced: fine motor skills; pre-writing skills; learning to see visual differences (pre-writing)
+Skills practiced: Fine motor skills; pre-writing skills; learning to see visual differences (important for pre-writing skills).

-Items needed: Paper, pencils, clothes to use as blindfolds.
+Needed: Paper, pencils, cloths to use as blindfolds.

 Repeat, with the lines drawn having more curves and angles as the game continues.

-Check whether it is okay to touch someone’s leg.
-May need to tap students on the arm, back, hand, or shoulder instead.
+Needed: Check first whether it is okay to touch someone’s leg.
+You may need to tap each other on the arm, back, hand or shoulder instead.

 1. Let everyone sit in a circle.
 Tap a rhythm on someone’s leg.
 Let them repeat it on another person’s leg, and so on, all around the circle.